s-nlp/AdaRAGUE/README.md

 ## Adaptive RAG

-Installatuin guide and all code guideline is available in [README.md](./Adaptive_Rag/README.md)
+All code with our evaluator and dependencpy installation is available in Adaptive RAG folder.
+We slightly changed the original Adaptive repository.
+For running experiments with `Adaptive` and `IRCoT` use a code from [README.md](./Adaptive_Rag/README.md)

 ## FLARE and DRAGIN